paul-reiners/twisted-life/src/KindOfFunnyLooking.md

 ---------------------------------------------------------------------------------

 This whole presentation is executable CoffeeScript.
-You see, CoffeeScript allows literate programming by embedding your code in Markdown files.
+You see, CoffeeScript allows literate programming (but not in the sense of Knuth, so try not to get all worked up about that) by embedding your code in Markdown files.

 What other language do you know of that lets you [display a picture of Brigitte Bardot inline](./game.html#brigitte)?